Necrobot-Private/NecroBot/README.md

-<h1>Pokémon Go 0.43 API Works!
+<h1>Pokémon Go 0.45 API is now Forced :(
 </h1>
 <strong>
-We are now compatible with Pokemon Go API 0.43!!
+The bot will not start up now since we are compatible with Pokemon Go API 0.43.
 </strong>

 <p align="center">